NapoliD/bitso/README.md

 ## Usage

-1. Make sure you have the `bid_ask.py` file in the same directory as `monitor_order_books_.py`.
+1. Make sure you have the `bid_ask.py` file .
 This file contains the necessary functions for the main program.

-2. Run the `monitor_order_books_.py` program with the trading pair you want to monitor as an argument.
+2. Run the `bid_ask.py` program with the trading pair you want to monitor as an argument.
 For example:

    ```
    python monitor_ordermonitor_order_books__books.py BTC_USD